elchin-jafar/holbertonschool-shell/init_files_variables_and_expansions/README.md

 2 - add /action to PATH var
 3 - count dirs on PATH var
 4 - print all env vars
+5 - print all env vars local vars and functions